Still losing jobs because enquiries sit in email for hours?

-Basin is a popular form backend used to collect website form submissions, especially on static sites and modern web builds.
-Web2Phone is a strong Basin alternative if your priority is seeing new enquiries quickly — because it delivers form submissions as WhatsApp notifications, with optional email delivery too.
+Basin is a strong general-purpose form backend, especially for static sites and modern builds.
+Web2Phone is a better fit when your priority is seeing new enquiries quickly — because it delivers submissions as WhatsApp notifications, with email fallback too.

 The real difference: WhatsApp notifications